What Is Marketing?

 The short answer is somewhere between zero and million dollars, depending on your goals.

-There are times when your business can benefit from a site designed to serve a large market with a costs in the tens of thousands and sometimes hundreds of thousands.
+There are times when your business can benefit from a site designed to serve a large market with costs in the tens of thousands and sometimes hundreds of thousands.

 If you are reading this article, chances are that is not you.